alanszp/kb-technology/training/javascript/level1.md

 ## Excercises

-- Al excercises must be resolved following the TDD approach using mocha and karma.
+- All excercises must be resolved following the TDD approach using mocha and karma.

 ### Kata Bowling